When is the best time to hike the Inca Trail?

 There are different hiking routes to Machu Picchu but we offer tours that follow the most popular and well-known route, the 'classic' Inca Trail, also known as the Camino Inca.
 The trail is known for its finishing point, Machu Picchu, but you also get to see many other Incan ruins along the way.
-The trail starts at an altitude of about 2,800 meters and ends four days later at Machu Picchu, at 2,500 meters.
-The highest point of the trek is the notorious ‘Dead Woman’s Pass’ at 4,200 meters.
+The trail starts at an altitude of about 2,800 metres and ends four days later at Machu Picchu, at 2,500 metres.
+The highest point of the trek is the notorious ‘Dead Woman’s Pass’ at 4,200 metres.
 You'll follow rivers through the dramatic Andes Mountains, hiking past scenic hillside Inca ruins and through cloud forests.

 What are the camping facilities like?